Last updated: 09 March 2022

 You can also find a list of key dates on the homepage.

-Last week there were 139 deaths involving COVID-19, up by 8 on the previous week.
+In the week 28 February to 6 March 2022, there were 110 deaths involving COVID-19, an increase of 30 on the previous week.

-A&E attendances have decreased in the last month.
+A&E attendance levels have been relatively stable in the last month.

 A substantial minority are reluctant to contact a GP practice at the moment for immediate non-COVID-19 health concerns.

-The percentage of school openings with pupils not in school because of COVID-19 related reasons has decreased since 10 September and has levelled off over the week to 8 October.
+The percentage of school openings with pupils not in school because of COVID-19 related reasons decreased between late-January and mid-February, before levelling off in the latest two weeks.

-Scottish Welfare Fund crisis grant applications were 5% higher in July 2021 than in July 2020
+Scottish Welfare Fund crisis grant applications increased by 16% in December 2021 compared to December 2020.

 Around half of people report feeling lonely.